Read an important announcement about Bitcoin from Bitcoin.com.

-Knowing how to buy bitcoin is an essential first step in getting started with the digital currency.
+Knowing how to buy Bitcoin Core (BTC) is an essential first step in getting started with the digital currency.
 However, knowing which bitcoin exchange to choose can be one of the most important first steps.
-Since you will be investing your funds into bitcoin and the exchange from where you buy them, making sure you are choosing the right one becomes critical.
+Since you will be investing your funds into Bitcoin Core and the exchange from where you buy them, making sure you are choosing the right one becomes critical.

 In this guide we will take you through the top items in our checklist we recommend reviewing before making the decision to select a Bitcoin exchange.
 Remember, these are just suggestions to help you make the right decision.
 In the end, things can always change based on the exchange and the market.
 But doing your homework first is highly encouraged.